xonq/mycotools/mycotools/USAGE.md

 ## Initialization
 ### mtdb update
-`mtdb update` is for initializing and building the master MTDB; to interface with an established MTDB, see [interfacing](https://gitlab.com/xonq/mycotools/-/blob/master/mycotools/USAGE.md#interfacing)
+`mtdb update` is for initializing and building the primary MTDB; to interface with an established MTDB, see [interfacing](https://gitlab.com/xonq/mycotools/-/blob/master/mycotools/USAGE.md#interfacing)